The localization of orthogonal calculus with respect to homology: Introduction

 The theory of localizations at homology theories are ubiquitous and have had wide applications; of particular note is \emph{chromatic homotopy theory} which among other things gives a spectrum level interpretation for the periodic families appearing in the stable homotopy groups of spheres.
-An extensive amount of effort has been geared toward understanding how localization at homology theories--particularly the chromatic localizations--interact with Goodwillie's calculus of functors \cite{AroneMahowald,KuhnTate, KuhnTAQ, AroneKuhn}, see e.g., \cite{Kuh07} for a survey.
-This article is concerned with the analogous question in orthogonal calculus although our approach is noticeably different than those applied to Goodwillie calculus.
+An extensive amount of effort has been geared toward understanding how localization at homology theories--particularly the chromatic localizations--interact with Goodwillie's calculus of functors~\cite{AroneMahowald,KuhnTate, KuhnTAQ, AroneKuhn}, see e.g.,~\cite{Kuh07} for a survey.
+Analogous questions remain in Weiss' orthogonal calculus, and we propose a noticeably different approach than those applied to Goodwillie calculus.